diegopvlk/mb-skins/README.md

 # mb-skins
 Skins for MusicBee

-If you're gonna use the images from those skins to make your own at least give me the credits, cheers!
+If you're gonna use the images from these skins to make your own at least give me the credits, cheers!